Get

 Once you find the perfect place, it is time to attract them to it.
 Cats can be mischievous, but so can you.
 Sometimes, all it takes to get your cat to sleep in their bed is showing them how comfortable it is.

 There are plenty of ways to do this, but the fastest is not always the best.
-You want your cat to associate the bed as a location where they can feel comfortable and safe.
+You want your cat to associate the bed with a location where they can feel comfortable and safe.
 You don’t want to force them to go there.
 Don’t pick them up from where they had been comfortable and plunk them into the bed.
-No cat will receive this well and will be likelier to get up, walk away, and never look at it again.
+No cat will receive this well and will be more likely to get up, walk away, and never look at it again.

 Instead, lure them in so they associate the area with happiness and rewards.
 Get them to come over by luring them with their favorite treats or a toy.
-A great way to do this is to dust the bed with catnip.
+A great way to do this is to spray the cat bed with a calming pheromone spray or dust the bed with catnip.
 When they come into the bed, reward them with praise and a treat.

 You want your cat to be relaxed in the bed.
 Give them attention, petting them until they relax.
 If your cat leaves the bed, leave treats there so they are consistently tempted to come back to that space.